goodits/gi-blog/_posts/2018-08-23-growing-tech.markdown

 ... answered by Steve C-S, Tech Lead.

 ### Why should my company use Good Iterations?
 Since starting my career as a software engineer I’ve worked in technical, people, product and leadership roles across many different sectors and team sizes.
-I’ve built a strong understanding of how to achieve a highly effective team and am empathetic of the journey to get there.
-That journey is a holistic one and needs all of those areas to progress together with a strong appreciation for each other.
+I’ve built highly effective teams and am empathetic of the journey to get there.
+That journey is a holistic one and needs an understanding of all of those areas to progress together with a strong appreciation for each other.
 Good Iterations knows what great delivery looks like and how to get your company there.
 If you need more convincing, check out my
 <a href="https://www.linkedin.com/in/steve-coppin-smith-b909362/" target="\_blank">credentials on LinkedIn</a>,
 <a href="/" target="\_blank">references on the home page</a> and <a href="https://twitter.com/gooditerations" target="\_blank">updates on Twitter</a>.